JoaoCostaIFG/slam/specification_pt1.md

 function.
-Furthermore, feature identification and cleanup algorithms need to be applied to the sonar data in order to remove noise (multiple reflections, echos, self reflections, and multipath euros) and make it usable for mapping.
+Furthermore, feature identification and cleanup algorithms need to be applied to the sonar data in order to remove noise (multiple reflections, echos, self reflections, and multipath errors) and make it usable for mapping.

 In this first part of the project, we intend to develop the 2D view of the map and assume that the sonar is static (i.e. not moving between measurements).